 While the cookies are baking, mix up the glaze to a drizzle consistency.
 You can do whatever pattern you like – I prefer a crosshatch design but have at it.
 It’s your cookie.
 Tuck a piece of parchment under your rack to save a mess on the counter.

 Try to resist a bite – or if you’re like me – look for a few sad looking cookies that won’t make the cut (I spy a few here and there).
-If your house is like mine, you might have to make them a couple of times this holiday season!
-Happy baking!
+If your house is like mine where they’re eating them before they’re even filled, you might have to make them a couple of times over a holiday season!
+Or just make a double batch.

 Raspberry Almond Shortbread Thumbprints